Caselles/paper_notes/read_papers/notes_and_thoughts_about_VAEs.md

 ## Notes and thoughts:

+I started by trying to understand current progress in disentanglement in VAEs.

-There is no formal definition.
+There is no formal definition of disentanglement.
 "Towards a Definition of Disentangled Representations" propose one.
 Otherwise, "β-VAE: Learning Basic Visual Concepts with a Constrained Variational Framework" propose β-VAE which puts less weight on the KL term of ELBO which encourages disentanglement, and also proposes a metric.
 However in practice it does not really work as the reconstruction is often very bad.
 "Disentangling by Factorising" propose a better disentanglement and better metrics.
 But it doesn't solve the problem of reconstruction.
 There are other similar approaches, such as β-TCVAE in "Isolating Sources of Disentanglement in VAEs", which suffer from the same issue but talks about disentanglement.